PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 moving parts (tp, fp) as when estimating AUC and PR-AUC, (3) and you can estimate the variation in observed interactions that is explained by your predictions

+> This is a possible diagnostic plot, but I do believe it loses information compared to the more accurate decomposition provided by the confusion table.
+It is not a given that all scores can be logit-transformed.
+I do understand the point of estimating the variation, but the method suggested by the reviewer is not allowing this estimation; instead, methods that predict on probabilities (for example Gaussian BRTs) are far more appropriate.
+No changes were made to the manuscript.

 L53: The comparison with SDMs is interesting.
 In SDMs the imbalance between occurrences/absences can be huge when e.g. pseudo-absences/background data are